azumafuji/kimsellis-com/content/classes.md

 **Weekdays 9:30am Vinyasa Flow (All Levels)** Coming Soon!

 Please register your interest for these classes. {{< button href="mailto:yoga@kimsellis.com" >}}Email Now{{< /button>}}

 {{< separator >}}

+## Yoga at the Ionic Temple
+I'm so excited to have partnered with Chiswick House and Gardens!
+The tranquil grounds of the Ionic Temple is the perfect place to find your bliss.
+[More information about Chiswick House and Gardens](https://chiswickhouseandgardens.org.uk/event/yoga-at-the-ionic-temple-with-kim-sellis/).

+Location: The Ionic Temple

+No additional classes at this time.
+Thank you Chiswick House & Gardens for a great 2021 season.
+We can't wait for next summer in the gardens.

+{{< separator >}}